Quenched disorder and the BCS-BEC crossover in the Hubbard model: Numerical Illustration

 \section{Numerical Illustration}

 As an illustration, we consider the square lattice with dispersion

-where $t \geq 0$ denotes the nearest-neighbor hopping parameter.
+where $t \geq 0$ denotes the nearest-neighbor hopping amplitude.
 The momentum components $k_x$ and $k_y$ lie within the Brillouin zone, $-\pi/a \leq k_x < \pi/a$ and $-\pi/a \leq k_y < \pi/a$.
-We first use an iterative approach to solve Eqs.~(\ref{eqn:spc}) and~(\ref{eqn:n}) self-consistently for $\Delta$ and $\mu$ for given parameters $0 \leq n \leq 2$, $U/t \geq 0$ and $\kappa/t \geq 0$.
-The resulting solutions are then substituted into Eqs.~(\ref{eqn:nc0}) and~(\ref{eqn:ncd}), together with Eqs.~(\ref{eqn:D0}),~(\ref{eqn:DFd}) and~(\ref{eqn:DBd}), to determine the condensate and superfluid fractions.
-The numerical results are summarized in Fig.~\ref{fig:fig1}, where the superfluid-weight tensor reduces to $ D_s^{ij} = D_s \delta_{ij}, $ reflecting isotropic diagonal elements enforced by $C_4$ symmetry.
-Because of convergence issues in the iterative approach, the numerical accuracy is not reliable in the dilute limit ($n \ll 1$) where $\Delta/t \ll 1$, and this regime is therefore not shown.
-Furthermore, owing to particle-hole symmetry about $n = 1$, we present results only for $0 \lesssim n \leq 1$.
+We first employ an iterative approach to solve Eqs.~(\ref{eqn:spc}) and~(\ref{eqn:n}) self-consistently for $\Delta$ and $\mu$ at given parameters $0 \leq n \leq 2$, $U/t \geq 0$ and $\kappa/t \geq 0$.
+For example, numerical results for $\Delta$ and $\mu$ are shown in Fig.~\ref{fig:gap} as functions of $n$ for $U/t = \{3,5,10,20\}$.
+Due to convergence issues in the iterative scheme, the numerical accuracy becomes unreliable in the dilute ($n \to 0$) and band-insulator ($n \to 2$) limits where $\Delta/t \ll 1$, and these regimes are therefore not displayed.
+The results exhibit exact particle-hole symmetry about half filling ($n = 1$).
+The self-consistent solutions are then substituted into Eqs.~(\ref{eqn:nc0}) and~(\ref{eqn:ncd}), together with Eqs.~(\ref{eqn:D0}),~(\ref{eqn:DFd}) and~(\ref{eqn:DBd}), to determine the condensate and superfluid fractions.
+The numerical results are summarized in Fig.~\ref{fig:fig2}, where the superfluid-weight tensor reduces to $ D_s^{ij} = D_s \delta_{ij}, $ reflecting isotropic diagonal elements enforced by $C_4$ symmetry.
+Moreover, owing to particle-hole symmetry about $n = 1$, there we present results only for $0 \lesssim n \leq 1$.

 We emphasize that our perturbative results are valid only in the weak-disorder regime.
 Depending on $n$, the theory eventually breaks down once $\kappa/t$ becomes sufficiently large for a given $U/t$.
 Likewise, the theory also fails when $U/t$ becomes too small toward the BCS regime at fixed $\kappa/t$.
 Therefore, for a given $U/t$, the approach is expected to be more reliable at larger $\kappa/t$ values away from the dilute limit, where $\Delta/t$ is enhanced.
 For the number equation, our numerical results show that, for fixed $U/t$ and $n$, increasing $\kappa/t$ gradually reduces $n_\mathrm{F}^0$ and consequently increases $n_\mathrm{F}^d + n_\mathrm{B}^d$ in the dilute limit, while having little effect near half filling.
 In addition, whereas $n_\mathrm{F}^d$ typically dominates over $n_\mathrm{B}^d$ in the BCS regime, the opposite holds in the BEC regime.
 Outside the dilute limit, this balance causes $\Delta$ to remain essentially unaffected by weak disorder, even in the BEC regime, particularly near half filling.